junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 Very severe dehydration may cause rapid, weak pulse (see Shock, p.
 77), fast, deep breathing, fever, or seizures (fits, convulsions, p.
 178).

-When a person has watery diarrhea, or diarrhea and vomiting, do not wait for signs of dehydration. **Act quickly**—read on.
+When a person has watery diarrhea, or diarrhea and vomiting, do not wait for signs of dehydration. **Act quickly** — read on.

 To prevent or treat dehydration: When a person has watery diarrhea, act quickly: